TravelCenters of America (TA) Gains As Market Dips: What You Should Know

-Heading into today, shares of the truck-stop operator had gained 79.54% over the past month, outpacing the Retail-Wholesale sector's loss of 6.73% and the S&P 500's loss of 5.39% in that time.
+Prior to today's trading, shares of the truck-stop operator had gained 77.14% over the past month.
+This has outpaced the Retail-Wholesale sector's loss of 7% and the S&P 500's loss of 5.06% in that time.

-TravelCenters of America will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.66, down 35.92% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.28 billion, down 0.76% from the prior-year quarter.
+Investors will be hoping for strength from TravelCenters of America as it approaches its next earnings release.
+In that report, analysts expect TravelCenters of America to post earnings of $0.66 per share.
+This would mark a year-over-year decline of 35.92%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.28 billion, down 0.76% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.67 per share and revenue of $9.54 billion.
 These totals would mark changes of -57.08% and -12.07%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for TravelCenters of America.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for TravelCenters of America should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-TravelCenters of America is currently a Zacks Rank #3 (Hold).
+TravelCenters of America is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note TravelCenters of America's current valuation metrics, including its Forward P/E ratio of 18.07.
-This represents a discount compared to its industry's average Forward P/E of 18.17.
+In terms of valuation, TravelCenters of America is currently trading at a Forward P/E ratio of 18.09.
+Its industry sports an average Forward P/E of 18.06, so we one might conclude that TravelCenters of America is trading at a premium comparatively.

 The Retail - Convenience Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 21, putting it in the top 9% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 20, which puts it in the top 8% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.